Efpophis/WayneCountyRepeaterCrawl/index.md

 &nbsp;

-Net Info 1: Thursday nights 8:00 PM EDT on the 146.900 repeater
+Net 1: Thursday nights 8:00 PM EDT on the 146.900 repeater
-Net Info 2: 1st and 3rd Tuesdays at 7:45 PM EDT on the 443.100 repeater
+Net 2: 1st and 3rd Tuesdays at 7:45 PM EDT on the 443.100 repeater

 ### Miscellania